chengjunyan1/personal-page/index.md

 I am currently a research intern at [**Microsoft Research Redmond**](https://www.microsoft.com/en-us/research/lab/microsoft-research-redmond/), working with [Dr. Jay Stokes](https://www.microsoft.com/en-us/research/people/jstokes/), on ***autonomous software engineering***.
 I interned for 6 months at the [**Allen Institute for AI (Ai2)**](https://allenai.org/) under [Dr. Kyle Richardson](https://www.nlp-kyle.com/) on ***autonomous scientific discovery***.

-About my research:
+### About my research

-* **Goal:** **Autonomous Complex Problem Solving**, build intelligent systems that can *stably*, *trustworthily*, and *scalably* solve complex real-world problems for long-term large-scale deployment.
+* **Goal:** **Autonomous Complex Problem Solving**, build intelligent systems that can *stably*, *trustworthily*, and *scalably* handle complex real-world scenarios in long-term large-scale deployments.
-* **Approach:** **Neural Symbolic Program Synthesis**, I combine the powerful LLM agent synthesizers with symbolic approaches, including logical, program analysis, and optimization methods.
+* **Approach:** **Neural Symbolic Program Synthesis**, I combine the powerful LLM-agentic synthesizers with symbolic approaches, including logic, programming language, and optimization methods.
 * **Applications:** I am especially interested in *Financial **Economics***, *Software Engineering*, *Scientific Discovery*, and *Robotics*.

-I also seriously care about how AI can make a fairer, Pareto-efficient society, as this is not simply a problem of better automation or higher productivity.
+I seriously care about how AI can make a fairer, happier, Pareto-efficient society, as it is not simply a problem of better automation or higher productivity.

 <!--
 I am a third-year Ph.D. candidate at Dartmouth College, with full funding from [PhD Innovation Fellowship](https://engineering.dartmouth.edu/graduate/phdi) (Thayer & Tuck collaborative program, hosted by [Dr. Eric R. Fossum](https://engineering.dartmouth.edu/community/faculty/eric-fossum)).
 I interned for 6 months at the [Allen Institute for AI (Ai2)](https://allenai.org/) under [Dr. Kyle Richardson](https://www.nlp-kyle.com/) on ***autonomous scientific discovery***.
 My research is driven by the goal of developing and understanding the foundations of **autonomous**, **trustworthy**, and **scalable** intelligent systems capable of *robustly* tackling *complex* real-world problems.
 It is based on my visions of the future relationship between AI, humans, and the world, that may be made possible with such systems as foundations (difficulty ascending):